ig3/srf/README.md

 The server listens on port 8000 by default.
 But the server won't work until you have a database.

-I started with a copy of my Anki database.
+I started with a copy of my Anki desktop database.
 I had to remove the collation in order to work with it.
 To do so, you can run the Perl script:

 ```
 $ perl removeCollation.pl > removeCollation.sql